cs-ed/edtech-plan-LNguyen64/README.md

 {Describe how you will use the above technologies in the class, including in-class activities, homework, assignments, and assessment.
 Justify the use in terms of efficiency, effectiveness, evidence-based and inclusive pedagogy.}
+Garey High School chooses CODE.org.
+Per the College Board website:
+> Code.org's AP CSP curriculum resources use engaging, discovery-based approach to address big topics like >how the internet works, big data, and programming apps in JavaScript.
+The curriculum consists of daily >lesson plans, videos, tutorials, tools, and assessments that cover the AP CSP learning objectives.

 Assessments:
 Students will be assessed